SulemanAli303/themoviedb/README.md

                 2: support both iOS device types (iPad and iPhone).
                 3: create at least one unit test!
                 4: Use some tool to generate the documentation matching Apple’s official reference documentation. https://developer.apple.com/documentation/swift

+# How To Build
+download the Project and run xcworkspace in xcode select simulator and click run button on top left corner if you want to run on device then you need developer account